 Growing the Beard: Most agree that The Titan's Curse was where the series really began to show its quality.

-Fan-Preferred Couple: While Percebeth is still dominate, there are still rather decently sized fandoms for Percy/Luke, Percy/Nico, Percy/Artemis, Apollo/Hermes, Poseidon/Athena and Percy/Thalia
+Fan-Preferred Couple: While Percabeth is still dominant, there are still rather decently sized fandoms for Percy/Luke, Percy/Nico, Percy/Artemis, Apollo/Hermes, Poseidon/Athena and Percy/Thalia.

 Foe Yay: Luke and pretty much everyone.
 Particularly Percy, Thalia, Annabeth, and (if you squint) Grover.